Getting closure and moving on

 Are you feeling stuck?
 Do you feel like if only you could get all the answers, then and only then you would FINALLY be able to move on?
 You want those answers because you want clarity and you want resolution.
 Obsessions over what happened and ruminations over a million ‘whys’ have been draining your brain for quite some time now, and regardless of such hard mental

 work, you are still left with no answers and no solutions to your issue.
 Where do you go from here?
 How do you get closure if there seems to be none, and more importantly, how are you supposed to move on?

 Ladies, let me tell you this: looking forclosure is another form of ‘not wanting to let go’.
-Instead of coming to terms, that the relationship is over, you have created this list of unanswered questions you feel like you are ENTITLED to get answers for.
-And the harder you are holding on to the relationship, the more questions you will probably have.
+Instead of coming to terms that the relationship is over, you have created this list of unanswered questions you feel like you are ENTITLED to get answers for.
+And the harder you are holding on to the relationship, the more questions you probably have.

 Unfortunately, getting answers to those questions does not and will not work, because the more answers you will get, the more questions you will have in the end!
 More answers will generate more questions, and if you have troubles moving on with only having 10 questions unanswered at this time, how are you supposed to move on with having an additional 100 later?